 Fasting in the Old Testament

 The very first commandment of God was, in a sense, to fast; “You may freely eat of every tree of the garden; but of the tree of the knowledge of good and evil you shall not eat, for in the day that you eat of it you shall die” (Gn 2:16).
 Pope Benedict quotes from Saint Basil as saying; “fasting was ordained in Paradise”.
 (Thus we see a certain connection between fasting/indulgence and redemption/original sin.
-In other words, just as Adam sinned by breaking a fast, so too do we, in a sense, make reparation for his sin by practicing one).
+In other words, just as Adam sinned by breaking a fast, so too do we make reparation, in some small way, for the original sin when we fast).
 Fasting was also regularly performed by the prophets of the Old Testament as a means to gain favor with God and atone for sin.
 Upon a close examination of Scripture, we find many key moments in the history of Israel began with a simple formula of prayer and fasting (commentary in blue);

 "Go, assemble all the Jews…and fast for me; do not eat or drink for three days, night or day.
 I and my maidens also will fast in the same way.
 And thus I will go in to the king."
 At this moment in history, Jerusalem was on the brink of total annihilation.
 Yet Esther the queen was able to successfully win the king’s favor and save Jerusalem from extinction.
 And all this was initiated by three days of fasting.